Spring in Philadelphia

 Things to do | Travel | Philadelphia, PA | United States

 Heading to Philadelphia this spring?
 If you're in town between May 9th - June 11th, 2017, check out the Philadelphia Chinese Lantern Festival!
 It features dozens of intricate, illuminated lantern displays in Franklin Park.

 The Philadelphia Chinese Lantern Festival is held at Franklin Square, right next to Philadelphia's Chinatown.
 The festival begins at 6pm every night, and while tickets are required to enter the festival, you can also visit Franklin Square during the day and view the un-lit lantern displays for FREE.

-I visited during the day, and the displays were beautiful!
-Beautiful enough for me to want to return at night.
+We visited during the day, and the displays were beautiful!
+Beautiful enough for us to want to return at night.
 Last year was the festival's first year, and this year it has returned with all-new lanterns.
 Most notable are the 200-foot long Chinese dragon display and the adorable panda display.

 PHILADELPHIA CHINESE LANTERN FESTIVAL